dsuth10/powerpoint-react/README.md

   ```
 - **Alternative:** Use a different port: `npm run dev -- --port 5174`

+#### PowerPoint Generation Issues
+**Error:** Progress updates not working or stuck at 0%
+- **Solution:** The application now uses a polling-based progress system instead of WebSockets.
+Progress updates occur every 2 seconds.
+If progress appears stuck, check the browser console for any API errors.

+**Error:** DALL-E provider showing as unavailable
+- **Solution:** Ensure `OPENAI_API_KEY` is set in `backend/.env` file.
+The provider status can be checked via `GET /api/v1/slides/providers` endpoint.

+**Error:** Provider selection not working in frontend
+- **Solution:** Verify that the backend is running and the `/api/v1/slides/providers` endpoint returns both providers as available.
+Check browser console for any API errors.

 #### Image Generation Issues
 **Error:** `405 Method Not Allowed` from Stability AI API
 - **Solution:** This has been fixed in the latest update.
 The application now uses the current Stability AI v1 API.
 If you're still seeing this error, ensure you're using the latest code and have a valid `STABILITY_API_KEY`.

 **Error:** Images not loading or showing as placeholders
-- **Solution:** Check that your `STABILITY_API_KEY` is valid and the backend can access the Stability AI API.
+- **Solution:** Check that your API keys are valid and the backend can access the image generation APIs.
+For DALL-E, ensure `OPENAI_API_KEY` is set.
+For Stability AI, ensure `STABILITY_API_KEY` is set.
 Images are automatically saved to `/app/static/images/` and served via `/static/images/`.

-**Error:** DALL-E provider showing as unavailable
+**Error:** DALL-E not generating images (default provider)
 - **Solution:** Ensure `OPENAI_API_KEY` is set in `backend/.env` file.
-The provider status can be checked via `GET /api/v1/slides/providers` endpoint.
+DALL-E is now the default provider, so this key is required for normal operation.
+Check the provider status via `GET /api/v1/slides/providers` endpoint.

-**Error:** Provider selection not working in frontend
-- **Solution:** Verify that the backend is running and the `/api/v1/slides/providers` endpoint returns both providers as available.
-Check browser console for any API errors.

 #### PowerShell Command Issues
 **Error:** `&&` is not a valid statement separator